Memory Care Seattle

 Some assisted living memory care units can’t provide complex medical care.
 Find out what health conditions or behaviors might require your loved one to leave or to be moved to a more expensive level of care within the facility.

 Individuals in the early stages of dementia who are still able to live independently or who only need minimal help with daily activities may do well in a standard assisted living community, and a memory care facility may feel too restrictive.
 If your loved one struggles with daily functioning, needs support most of the time, or seems afraid and lonely living at home, it may be time to explore the options for memory care.
-No matter which option you choose, be sure to choose a home with qualified experience supporting elderly adults.
+Regardless of your choice, be sure to choose a home with qualified experience supporting elderly adults.
 Ask as many questions as you can and make sure your loved one feels comfortable when you visit the community.

 Scroll to Top